apostrophecms/apostrophe-sandbox/README.md

 In addition you must have:

-* `node`, of course
+* [node](http://nodejs.org/), of course.
+You must have at least version `0.10`
-* `mongodb`, on your local machine (or edit app.js to point somewhere else)
+* [mongodb](http://www.mongodb.org/), on your local machine (or point to another database server)
-* `imagemagick`, to resize uploaded images (specifically the `convert` command line tool)
+* imagemagick, to resize uploaded images (specifically the `convert` command line tool)

 Mac developers can install imagemagick via MacPorts.
 Your production server will need it too; it's probably a simple `apt-get install` or `yum` command away.
 Heroku includes imagemagick as standard equipment.
+MacPorts is also a great option for installing node and mongodb.

 ## Configuration